pestrela/music/traktor/README.md

-## What are the features of your Keyboard mappings?
+## Which helper mappings you made for the Keyboard?

 ### A) Beatgrid helper